-On the other hand, opportunities such as productivity, sustainability, cost reduction and better image of the firm are also significant (Dey, Malesios, De, Chowdhury, et al., 2019; Malesios et al., 2018; Wigley et al., 2012).
-Firms, in our data sample, struggle to use opportunities such as increasing brand image, buyer preference and reduction of cost and resource utilisation due to implementation of environmental management practice effectively hence the adverse effect (CE, -0.75; distribute, -3.77).
-However, positive outcome (use, 0.54) indicates that opportunities identified by previous studies (e.g., Prieto-Sandoval et al., 2018; Ritzén & Sandström, 2017) are similarly significant for the TC manufacturers.
+On the other hand, opportunities such as productivity, sustainability, cost reduction and better image of the firm are also significant (Dey et al., 2018; Malesios et al., 2018; Wigley et al., 2012).
+Firms, in our data sample, struggle to use opportunities such as increasing brand image, buyer preference and reduction of cost and resource utilisation due to the implementation of environmental management practice effectively, hence the adverse effect (CE, -0.75; distribute, -3.77).
+However, positive outcome (use, 0.54) indicates opportunities identified by previous studies (e.g. Preston, 2012; Prieto-Sandoval et al., 2018; Ritzén & Sandström, 2017) are similarly significant for the TC manufacturers.

-Unexpectedly, requirements such as government policy that promotes and incentivise CE adoption and resource sharing do not show significance to the aggregated CE and its field of actions except for distribute (-1.23) field of action.
+Unexpectedly, requirements such as government policy that promotes and incentivises CE adoption and resource sharing do not show significance to the aggregated CE and its fields of action, except for the distribute (-1.23) field of action.
 Such results reiterate the lack of knowledge and understanding of the CE business model across the board.
 Due to such limitations, respondents in our sample could not identify their requirements for a more sustainable future.

 Our assessment suggests that the CE can only be implemented in firms that are economically sustainable (-0.003).
 However, the impact is negative due to excessive focus on cost and efficiency in order to become financially viable.
-A firm that is economically sustainable will be able to invest in green technology, become more environmentally friendly, lower its carbon footprint, offer better employment terms to its employees and engage in the CSR activities if they shift their focus from cost and efficiency to sustainability performance.
+A firm that is economically sustainable will be able to invest in green technology, become more environmentally friendly, lower its carbon footprint, offer better employment terms to its employees, and engage in CSR activities if it shifts its focus from cost and efficiency to sustainability performance.

-Among the control variables, the significance of the product is reiterated here, which further strengthen the economic viability argument.
-Firms that operate within the composite product category have better means to implement the CE business model and perform better in sustainability because the entire production process (from raw materials to finished goods) takes place under one roof.
-Such a production process requires much less transportation and leave comparatively less carbon footprint in the distribution field of action.
-For them, the reuse, recovery, recycling and reverse logistics activities are much easier compared with a production system that is spatially scattered.
+Among the control variables, the significance of the product is reiterated here, which further strengthens the economic viability argument.
+Firms that operate within the composite product category have better means to implement the CE business model and perform better in sustainability since the entire production process (from raw materials to finished goods) takes place under one roof.
+Such a production process requires much less transportation and leaves a comparatively less carbon footprint in the distribution field of action.
+For them, the reuse, recovery, recycling, and reverse logistics activities are much easier compared to a production system that is spatially scattered.

 The compliance variable produced the expected outcome for make (0.23).
 As stated earlier, our respondents mainly control the make field of action.
-Rigorous compliance procedure is implemented in most TC manufacturing firms in the aftermath of the Rana Plaza tragedy in 2013.
-As a result, significant improvement has taken place on social and environmental performances, which in turn improve the economic performance for manufacturers.
-Our findings correspond with previous studies such as Huq and Stevenson (2018) and Moazzem (2018).
-However, the negative outcome for CE

-(-0.01), take (-0.42), distribute (-0.93) and use (-0.49) implies that manufacturers incur additional compliance cost for acquiring compliance certificate.
+A rigorous compliance procedure is implemented in most TC manufacturing firms in the aftermath of the Rana Plaza tragedy in 2013.
+As a result, significant improvement has taken place on social and environmental performance, which in turn improves the economic performance for manufacturers.
+Our findings correspond with those of previous studies by Huq and Stevenson (2018) and Moazzem (2018).
+However, the negative outcome for CE (-0.01), take (-0.42), distribute (-0.93), and use (-0.49) implies that manufacturers incur additional compliance costs for acquiring a compliance certificate.